Dwayne Bacon

-Dwayne Lee Bacon Jr. (born August 30, 1995) is an American professional basketball player for Panathinaikos of the Greek Basket League and the EuroLeague.
+Dwayne Lee Bacon Jr. (born August 30, 1995) is an American professional basketball player for the Dubai Basketball of the ABA League and the EuroLeague.
 He has also played for the Charlotte Hornets and the Orlando Magic in the National Basketball Association (NBA).
 Bacon played college basketball for the Florida State Seminoles.

 High school career

 Dwayne Bacon attended the McKeel Academy in his native Lakeland, Florida until transferring to the IMG Academy in Bradenton, Florida for his junior season.
-At Mckeel Academy, Bacon averaged 23 points, 7 rebounds, and 3 steals as a sophomore in 2012–2013.
-He led Mckeel to a 17–8 overall record and to the FHSAA championship tournament regional semifinals in 2013.
+At McKeel Academy, Bacon averaged 23 points, 7 rebounds, and 3 steals as a sophomore in 2012–2013.
+He led McKeel to a 17–8 overall record and to the FHSAA championship tournament regional semifinals in 2013.
 In his junior season of 2013–2014 at IMG Academy Bacon was IMG's leading scorer.
 In his only season at IMG he averaged 19.3 ppg and led in assist with 4.0 apg while shooting 42% from the field and 70% from the free throw line in 12 games played.
 Bacon transferred to the Oak Hill Academy for his senior season.
 On September 5, 2014.
 Dwayne Bacon committed to Florida State over offers from Oklahoma State, Georgia Tech, and Auburn.
 In his senior year at Oak Hill, Dwayne Bacon led Oak Hill to an undefeated regular season with a record of 45–0 and averaged 24.4 points per game, 4.4 rebounds per game, 3.4 assists per game, and 2.2 steals per game.
 He was ranked 14th on ESPN 100.
 Bacon played for the Showtime Ballers AAU program based in Orlando for three seasons.

 College career

 Bacon signed with Florida State on September 5, 2015.
 As a freshman at Florida State, Bacon received the National Freshman of the week honors from CBS Sports on November 21.
-He was a three time ACC rookie of the week (Nov 16, Dec 21 and 28).
+He was a three-time ACC rookie of the week (Nov 16, Dec 21 and 28).
 In his first career game Bacon had 23 points, 8 rebounds, 2 steals and 1 assist.
 Bacon achieved his first career win over Charleston Southern with 20 points and 10 rebounds.
 He appeared in every game during the 2015–16 season for the Seminoles and averaged 15.8 points and 5.8 rebounds over 28.8 minutes per game.
 On March 23, Bacon announced via Twitter that he would test his draft status for the 2016 NBA draft.
 He did not hire an agent and retained his amateur status and the ability to return to Florida State for the 2016–17 season.
 However, on March 28 he announced he will return to college.

 During his sophomore season, Bacon was named a member of the All-ACC second team for his work with Florida State that season.
 After his team was eliminated from the 2017 NCAA tournament, Bacon declared for the 2017 NBA draft (with a commitment that he'd sign with an agent soon afterward) on March 22, 2017.